passbolt/passbolt_api/app/webroot/js/steal/README.md

 @page stealjs StealJS
-@parent index 1
+@parent index 3

-StealJS is a collection of command line and JavaScript client utilities that make building, packaging, and sharing JavaScript applications easy.
+StealJS is a collection of command line and JavaScript client utilities that make building, packaging, and sharing

-## Features

-Behold StealJS's goodies:
+JavaScript applications easy.
+Lets see what it can do:

 ### Dependency Management ([steal])